Master of Education - Educational Leadership

-While earning a Master of Education with a specialization in Educational Leadership degree may allow graduates to pursue a number of career options, some may choose to continue their training and enroll in an advanced degree program.
-Taking part in a higher-level program could allow learners to gain a more thorough practical and theoretical understanding of instructional administration.
-An advanced degree program could also allow them to expand their knowledge base by examining a related field of study.
+After earning a Master of Education in Educational Leadership, some graduates may choose to continue their education and enroll in a terminal professional or doctoral degree program.
+Taking part in a doctoral-level program could allow learners to gain a more thorough practical and theoretical understanding of instructional administration and leadership.
+These advanced programs could also allow them to specialize in a certain field of study.

-Graduates of this Northcentral University program could be able to find employment with public, private, or charter K-12 schools as well as colleges or universities.
-Opportunities could also be available with nonprofit educational organizations or instructional consulting firms.
-What's more, professionals already employed at the time of program completion may be able to take on additional workplace duties.
+The Master of Education in Educational Leadership aims to prepare graduates with the organizational and administrative skills necessary for leadership positions at public, private, or charter K-12 schools as well as colleges or universities.
+Learning about instruction, safety, policy, and finance could lead to opportunities with nonprofit educational organizations or instructional consulting firms.
+Professionals already employed at the time of program completion may be able to apply their new skills toward more advanced responsibilities.